chrisdreid/splinaltap/README.md

 Whether you're working with signal processing, function approximation, numerical analysis, or data visualization, SplinalTap provides the necessary tools to define complex interpolation behaviors with an intuitive API.

+## About splinaltap

+splinaltap is a Python library that provides powerful tools for working with keyframes, expressions, and spline interpolation.
+It allows you to define keyframes with mathematical expressions, evaluate them at any parametric position along a normalized range, and interpolate between them using various mathematical methods.

+### Why the Name?

+The name "splinaltap" is a playful nod to the mockumentary "This Is Spinal Tap" and its famous "these go to eleven" scene - because sometimes regular interpolation just isn't enough.
+But more importantly:

+- **splin**: Refers to splines, the mathematical curves used for smooth interpolation
+- **al**: Represents algorithms and algebraic expressions
+- **tap**: Describes how you can "tap into" the curve at any point to extract values

+## Key Features

+- 🔢 **Safe Expression Evaluation**: Define keyframes using string expressions that are safely evaluated using Python's AST
+- 🔄 **Multiple Interpolation Methods**: Choose from 9 different interpolation algorithms:
+  - Nearest Neighbor
+  - Linear
+  - Polynomial (Lagrange)
+  - Quadratic Spline
+  - Cubic Spline
+  - Hermite Interpolation
+  - Bezier Interpolation
+  - PCHIP (Piecewise Cubic Hermite Interpolating Polynomial)
+  - Gaussian Process Interpolation (requires NumPy)
+- 🎲 **Random Value Functions**: Generate random values in expressions:
+  - `rand()`: Returns a random float between 0 and 1
+  - `randint([min, max])`: Returns a random integer between min and max (inclusive)
+  - `randint(max)`: Returns a random integer between 0 and max (inclusive)
+- 🧮 **Variable Support**: Define and use variables in your expressions for complex mathematical transformations
+- 🖥️ **Command Line Interface**: Access all features from the command line

 ## Basic Usage

 ```python